goabstract/Awesome-Design-Tools/Awesome-Design-Conferences.md

 * [UX Burlington](https://www.uxburlington.com/) — an annual single-day conference, focused on what it really takes to build great digital user experiences on the web, in apps, and beyond.
 May 1 // Burlington, USA
 * [Pixel Up!](https://pixelup.co.za/) — South Africa's premier UX and design conference that brings together UX and UI designers, UX writers, researchers, and product managers.  / May 4-6 // Cape Town, South Africa
-* [HOW Design Live](https://www.howdesignlive.com/) — is a 4-day conference and 3-day expo for design, marketing and creative professionals, with a focus on in-house practitioners in major corporate brands and design firms. // May 4-7 // Boston, Massachusetts
+* [HOW Design Live](https://www.howdesignlive.com/) — a four-day conference and 3-day expo for design, marketing and creative professionals, with a focus on in-house practitioners in major corporate brands and design firms. // May 4-7 // Boston, Massachusetts
 * [UXLx](https://www.ux-lx.com/) — four days of inspiring talks and hands-on workshops featuring top industry speakers. // May 19-22 // Lisbon, Portugal
 * [webinale](https://webinale.de/en) — the conference for product owners, web designers, and frontend coders.
 It combines user experience with code and offers a variety of topics that are important for digital professionals nowadays. // May 25-29 // Berlin, Germany
-* [UX London](https://2020.uxlondon.com/) — three day UX event by Clearleft, combining inspirational talks with in-depth workshops presented by some of the industry’s biggest names.
+* [UX London](https://2020.uxlondon.com/) — a three-day UX event by Clearleft, combining inspirational talks with in-depth workshops presented by some of the industry’s biggest names.
 May 27-29 // London, UK

 </article>